sujoykroy/motion-picture/README.rst

 Usage
 =========

+To install the package in development mode, open <install-dir>/scripts/install_devel.py from Thonny and run the script.

-Open <install-dir>/img2vid/main.py from Thonny and run the script.
+To actually run the main application, open <install-dir>/scripts/run_simple.py from Thonny and run the script.

 Tests